lgrammel/js-agent/docs/docs/tutorial-wikipedia-agent/index.md

 # Overview

-In this tutorial, we'll create an agent that answers questions by searching and reading [Wikipedia](https://www.wikipedia.org/) articles.
+In this tutorial, you'll learn how to create an agent that answers questions by searching and reading [Wikipedia](https://www.wikipedia.org/) articles.
 You can find the complete code in the [Wikipedia agent example](https://github.com/lgrammel/js-agent/tree/main/examples/wikipedia).

 The agent will use the following components: